Digital Wellbeing

 Many life events can give rise to the above emotions, thoughts and feelings.

-In 2023, we now have to add the possibility that it might be down to the immediate or ongoing effects of cyber or online crime.
+Sadly, nowadays, we have to add the possibility that it might be down to the immediate or ongoing effects of cyber or online crime.

 And we also have to realise that, for this new kind of crime – this humiliating, embarrassing crime – the thing that is often in shortest supply is empathy, understanding, a listening ear.